A Bavarian-style alpine village

 Take in arts, history, and culture

 Helen has something for almost everyone when it comes to the arts and cultural offerings.
-Whether it's art classes (think pottery, jewelry making, painting, and more) or festivals and events you're interested in, the Helen Arts and Heritage Council is a great resource to find out what's going on each month.
+Whether it's art classes (think pottery, jewelry making, painting, and more) or festivals and events you're interested in, the Helen Arts and Heritage Center is a great resource to find out what's going on each month.
 There's also the Sautee Nacoochee Center, a non-profit that's home to the Folk Pottery Museum of Northeast Georgia, an African American Heritage Site, and the Sautee Nacoochee Cultural Center.

 Depending on the timing of your trip, Helen also offers a variety of event options.
 Summertime is known for the annual Helen to the Atlantic Balloon Race and Festival, the oldest hot-air balloon event in the region.
 In the fall, you can celebrate at the longest-running Oktoberfest in the United States with traditional dancing, food, and plenty of beer at events around the city.
 The party lasts for weeks and coincides with the crisp mountain temperatures and beautiful fall colors for which the mountains are known.
 In the winter, you'll find the annual WinterFest Arts Tour, where you can check out art made by professionals.
 There's also a German Christmas market, Lighting of the Village, and Dropping of the Edelweiss New Year's Eve celebration.